tywalch/electrodb/README.md

 ### Composite Attribute Arrays
 Within a Composite Attribute Array, each element is the name of the corresponding Attribute defined in the Model.
 The attributes chosen, and the order in which they are specified, will translate to how your composite keys will be built by ElectroDB.

-> Note: If the Attribute has a `label` property, that will be used to prefix the composite attributes, otherwise the full Attribute name will be used.
+> _NOTE: If the Attribute has a `label` property, that will be used to prefix the composite attributes, otherwise the full Attribute name will be used._
 >
 ```javascript
 attributes: {